furti/evalquiz/src/riddles/badmoney2/description.md

-After the last riddle you are left with a broken weighting scale and a bag with good and bad coins.
+After the last riddle you are left with a broken weighting scale and a sack with good and bad coins.

 Remember, good coins weight 10 gram each, the bad ones weight 9 gram.
 They all look exactly the same.